homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/CONTRIBUTING.md

 - All releases are created from the `master` branch.
 - Feature branches are considered work in progress until they are merged.
-- Every pull request should introduce a new version number.
+- Any pull request should introduce or contain a version number that is greater than the latest release.
 There is a workflow in place that checks this.
 This ensures that every change is versioned and we don't try to publish the same package twice.
 Exceptions apply to non-functional changes like documentation.
-- When a PR is merged, a workflow will automatically create a tag for the latest commit.
-The tag will reflect the version number in `package.json`.
+- When a release workflow is run, it will create a tag which will reflect the version number in `package.json`.
 This tag can be used when running the release workflows (see below).
 - If the tag exists already (see exception above), no action is taken.
 But in this case re-running the release workflow would result in an error.
 - When a release workflow is run, it will publish the package to npm and create a release on GitHub.